Promoting Small-Scale Sustainable Fisheries in Italy

-In the Mediterranean Sea, the General Fisheries Commission for the Mediterranean (GFCM) indicates how the small-scale fleet represents 83% of the total sub-regional fishing fleet; with Italy ranking second, after Turkey, in the list of countries of the GFCM zone for capture fisheries production (about 185.300 tonnes in 2014-2016).
+In the Mediterranean Sea, the General Fisheries Commission for the Mediterranean (GFCM) indicates that the small scale fleet represents 83% of the total sub-regional fishing fleet; with Italy ranking second, after Turkey, in the list of countries of the GFCM zone for capture fisheries production (about 185.300 tonnes in 2014-2016).

-Enhancing data collection on the current status of small-scale fisheries (SSF) and engaging with SSF stakeholders is paramount to ensure sustainable development and food security in Italy, as well as in the whole Mediterranean, especially where the small-scale fishing sector supports livelihoods within coastal communities.
-The sub-region of Salento, bordering some of the most important fishing grounds of the Eastern Mediterranean sea, is an important SSF hotspot in that respect.
+Enhancing data collection on the current status of SSF and engaging with local stakeholders in a constructive debate is paramount to enhance selectivity, to promote a level playing field and achieve sustainable development and food security in Italy, especially where SSF supports livelihoods within coastal communities.
+In that respect, the sub-region of Salento, bordering some of the most important fishing grounds in the Ionian Sea and Adriatic Sea, is an important SSF hotspot.

 The project will also contribute to achieving the target 14.b.1 set out in the Sustainable Development Goals (SDGs) requiring States to promote the development of a legal/regulatory/policy/institutional framework for SSF.

 For more information on the project activities, or to support the work of ASCOMARE, please reach out to us at email@example.com